aquariumbio/pfish/README.md

 which will create the protocol both in Aquarium and in the current directory.
 The local files will be in the directory `mycategory`:

+If the category doesn't already exist in Aquarium, it will be added.
 ```bash
 .
 `-- mycategory